rajibc/Converter/README.md

 *	Uses STRATEGY PATTERN so that mapping algorithm of characters appearing in final result can be decided run-time

 Version:	1.0
-To Build:	Un-tar the archive to copy source code files in a folder.
-Execute ‘make all’ (assuming GNU C++ compiler presence)
+To Build:	Copy inc, src & Makefile in a folder maintaining the same naming / hieraarchy.
+                Execute‘make all’ (assuming GNU C++ compiler).
+		Outcome would be ConverAPP binary under the same folder

 To Execute:	Run ConverterAPP binary (currently executed on Linux)

 Sample Execution: